-457 (i) Result in savings to the state as a whole; 458 Improve and enhance the security and (ii) 459 reliability of the state's information and business systems; and 460 (iii) Optimize the efficient use of the state's 461 information technology assets, including, but not limited to, 462 promoting partnerships with the state institutions of higher 463 learning and community colleges to capitalize on advanced 464 information technology resources.

-465 ( v) The authority shall increase federal 466 participation in the cost of the State Data Center to the extent 467 provided by law and its shared technology infrastructure through 468 providing such shared services to agencies that receive federal 469 funds.
+458 (ii) Improve and enhance the security and 459 reliability of the state's information and business systems; and 460 (iii) Optimize the efficient use of the state's 461 information technology assets, including, but not limited to, 462 promoting partnerships with the state institutions of higher 463 learning and community colleges to capitalize on advanced 464 information technology resources.
+465 ( $\underline{v}$ ) The authority shall increase federal 466 participation in the cost of the State Data Center to the extent 467 provided by law and its shared technology infrastructure through 468 providing such shared services to agencies that receive federal 469 funds.
 With regard to state institutions of higher learning and 470 community colleges, the authority may provide shared services when 471 mutually agreeable, following a determination by both the 472 authority and the Board of Trustees of State Institutions of 473 Higher Learning or the Mississippi Community College Board, as the 474 case may be, that the sharing of services is mutually beneficial.

-475 $( \underline{w})$ The authority, in its discretion, may require 476 new or replacement agency business applications to be hosted at 477 the State Data Center.
-With regard to state institutions of
+475 ( $\underline{w}$ ) The authority, in its discretion, may require 476 new or replacement agency business applications to be hosted at 477 the State Data Center.
+With regard to state institutions of 478 higher learning and community colleges, the authority and the 479 Board of Trustees of State Institutions of Higher Learning or the 480 Mississippi Community College Board, as the case may be, may agree 481 that institutions of higher learning or community colleges may 482 utilize business applications that are hosted at the State Data

-478 higher learning and community colleges, the authority and the 479 Board of Trustees of State Institutions of Higher Learning or the 480 Mississippi Community College Board, as the case may be, may agree 481 that institutions of higher learning or community colleges may 482 utilize business applications that are hosted at the State Data 483 Center, following a determination by both the authority and the 484 applicable board that the hosting of those applications is 485 mutually beneficial.
-In addition, the authority may establish 486 partnerships to capitalize on the advanced technology resources of 487 the Board of Trustees of State Institutions of Higher Learning or the Mississippi Community College Board, following a determination 488 489 by both the authority and the applicable board that such a 490 partnership is mutually beneficial.

-491 ( x) The authority shall provide a periodic update 492 regarding reform-based information technology initiatives to the 493 Chairmen of the House and Senate Accountability, Efficiency and 494 Transparency Committees.
+- 483 Center, following a determination by both the authority and the 484 applicable board that the hosting of those applications is 485 mutually beneficial.
+In addition, the authority may establish 486 partnerships to capitalize on the advanced technology resources of the Board of Trustees of State Institutions of Higher Learning or 487 488 the Mississippi Community College Board, following a determination 489 by both the authority and the applicable board that such a 490 partnership is mutually beneficial. - 491 (\\\ $\underline{x}$ ) The authority shall provide a periodic update 492 regarding reform-based information technology initiatives to the 493 Chairmen of the House and Senate Accountability, Efficiency and 494 Transparency Committees.

 495 From and after July 1, 2018, the expenses of this agency 496 shall be defrayed by appropriation from the State General Fund.
-497 In addition, in order to receive the maximum use and benefit from 498 information technology and services, expenses for the provision of statewide shared services that facilitate cost-effective 499 500 information processing and telecommunication solutions shall be 501 defrayed by pass-through funding and shall be deposited into the 502 Mississippi Department of Information Technology Services 503 Revolving Fund unless otherwise specified by the Legislature.
+497 In addition, in order to receive the maximum use and benefit from 498 information technology and services, expenses for the provision of 499 statewide shared services that facilitate cost-effective 500 information processing and telecommunication solutions shall be 501 defrayed by pass-through funding and shall be deposited into the 502 Mississippi Department of Information Technology Services 503 Revolving Fund unless otherwise specified by the Legislature.
+504 These funds shall only be utilized to pay the actual costs 505 incurred by the Mississippi Department of Information Technology 506 Services for providing these shared services to state agencies.